ThabetIbrahim/hubstaff_tutorial/README.md

 	}
 }
 ```
-We'll have the following output
+And we'll have the following output
 ![report](/images/report.png)

 The hubstaff PHP class has much more methods to call other than screenshots and reports that follow the same principle.